hmemcpy/hmemcpy.com/source/_posts/2015-10-28-7-open-source-visual-studio-extensions-to-make-your-life-easier.md

 # EmojiVS

-Finally, let's add some fun to our code with [EmojiVS](https://visualstudiogallery.msdn.microsoft.com/88575465-8486-4c5a-8406-05e8d1d5b09d) ([source](https://github.com/jbevain/EmojiVS)) &ndash; an extension that adds github emojis to your code (more specifically, code comments).
+Finally, let's add some fun to our code with [EmojiVS](https://visualstudiogallery.msdn.microsoft.com/88575465-8486-4c5a-8406-05e8d1d5b09d) ([source](https://github.com/jbevain/EmojiVS)) - an extension that adds github emojis to your code (more specifically, code comments).
 Because, why not?

 {% asset_img emojivs1.png "EmojiVS" %}